MrColorado35/aikidoderby/README.md

 As the website is intended for people that would like to join our club, I was trying to adjust everything to make finding us as easy as possible and not to overload website with the unnecessery content.

-None of the pictures on the website was taken by proffessional photographer, and as such they are not fitting right If I use option object-fit: cover; (and looks funny with :contain;) That's why I decided to leave it unset.

 One of the main problems I found, was the animated picture on the main page, that didn't work very well in Mozilla, also on larger screens than mine it didn't perform as great.